Robinson Secondary School

-James W. Robinson, Jr. Secondary School, commonly known as Robinson Secondary School, is a six-year public school in the Fairfax, Virginia, a Northern Virginia suburb southwest of Washington, D.C.
+James W. Robinson, Jr. Secondary School, commonly known as Robinson Secondary School, is a six-year public school in Fairfax, Virginia, United States.

 Opened in 1971, Robinson is located south of Braddock Road near George Mason University, and is administered by the Fairfax County Public Schools.
-It offers the International Baccalaureate program, and has approximately 3,900 students in grades 7–12.
+It offers the International Baccalaureate program, and has approximately 3,800 students in grades 7–12.
 Robinson's school colors are royal blue and gold, and the school mascot is a ram.

 History

 Robinson was named after Medal of Honor recipient James W. Robinson, Jr., the first resident of Virginia to be awarded the medal during the Vietnam War.
 Sergeant Robinson, age 25, was fatally wounded under heroic circumstances in South Vietnam in April 1966, while serving in the infantry in the U.S. Army.